 States cannot charge schools a fee to apply to become a STW.

 Part of the benefit of the unique Schools To Watch designation is the opportunity to connect with other first-rate middle schools principals and leaders in Michigan — and nationwide.
 A variety of statewide and countrywide meetings and conferences are planned each year.
-Leaders should plan on events like:
+Leaders should plan on:

 Designated schools are encouraged to mentor and share their success with neighboring schools and to help identify and cultivate new applicants for the Schools To Watch program.